artjom-mashanin/ambiguous-blog-api/README.md

 ## Database

+For database we will be using Postgresql 17 with latest availalbe version of Prisma ORM

 ### Local database

 For local development, we will use local postgresql database setup as Docker Container using Docker Compose configuration.